Shopify/kubeaudit/docs/auditors/mounts.md

 First, see the [Introduction to Override Errors](/README.md#override-errors).

-The override identifier has the format `allow-host-path-mount--[mount name]` which allows for each mount to be individually overridden.
+The override identifier has the format `allow-host-path-mount-[mount name]` which allows for each mount to be individually overridden.

 Example of resource with `mounts` overridden for a specific container:
 ```yaml